-It is a violation of the Code for a Participant to engage in or tolerate: (1) Prohibited Conduct, as outlined in the Code; (2) any conduct that would violate any current or previous standards promulgated by the U.S. Center for SafeSport, an NGB, an LAO, or the USOPC that are analogous to Prohibited Conduct and that existed at the time of the alleged conduct; or (3) any conduct that would violate community standards analogous to Prohibited Conduct that existed at the time of the alleged conduct, including then applicable criminal or civil laws2.
+It is a violation of the Code for a Participant to engage in or tolerate: (1) Prohibited Conduct, as outlined in the Code; (2) any conduct that would violate any current or previous standards promulgated by the U.S. Center for SafeSport, an NGB, an LAO, or the USOPC that are analogous to Prohibited Conduct and that existed at the time of the alleged conduct; or (3) any conduct that would violate community standards analogous to Prohibited Conduct that existed at the time of the alleged conduct, including then applicable criminal or civil laws.3

-Prohibited Conduct include:
+Prohibited Conduct includes:

 - A. Criminal Charges or Dispositions

 - B. Child Abuse

 - C. Sexual Misconduct

 - D. Emotional and Physical Misconduct, including Stalking, Bullying, Hazing, and Harassment

+- E. Other Inappropriate Conduct

-- E. Aiding and Abetting
+- F. Aiding and Abetting

-- F. Misconduct Related to Reporting
+- G. Misconduct Related to Reporting

-- G. Misconduct Related to the Center's Process
+- H. Misconduct Related to the Center's Process

-- H. Other Inappropriate Conduct
+- I. Retaliation

-- I. Violation of Minor Athlete Abuse Prevention Policies / Proactive Policies
+- J. Violation of Minor Athlete Abuse Prevention Policies / Proactive Policies